kudobuilder/kudo.dev/.github/ISSUE_TEMPLATE/enhancement-request.md

 ---
 name: Enhancement Request
-about: Suggest an enhancement to the KUDO project
+about: Suggest an enhancement to the KUDO site
 title: ''
-labels: kind/enhancement
+labels: ''
 assignees: ''

 ---